qpdf/qpdf/manual/cli.rst

       option is necessary to create 40-bit files or 128-bit files that use RC4 encryption.

-   Starting with version 10.4, qpdf issues warnings when requested to create files using RC4 encryption.
-This option suppresses those warnings.
-In future versions of qpdf, qpdf will refuse to create files with weak cryptography when this flag is not given.
+   Encrypted PDF files using 40-bit keys or 128-bit keys without AES use the insecure *RC4* encryption algorithm.
+Starting with version 11.0, qpdf's default behavior is to refuse to write files using RC4 encryption.
+Use this option to allow creation of such files.
+In versions 10.4 through 10.6, attempting to create weak encrypted files was a warning, rather than an error, without this flag.
 See :ref:`weak-crypto` for additional details.

+   No check is performed for weak crypto when preserving encryption parameters from or copying encryption parameters from other files.
+   The rationale for this is discussed in :ref:`weak-crypto`.

 .. qpdf:option:: --keep-files-open=[y|n]